thoth-station/build-watcher/README.rst

 this bot submits same images for analysis multiple times.
 Thoth will simply return correct analysis id from image analysis result cache.

+If you build your images in a cluster and would like to submit images for analysis to Thoth which is running inside another cluster, you can configure build-watcher to automatically submit images into an external registry (assuming the in-cluster one has no route exposed) which will then be used as a source registry for Thoth analysis.
+See push registry configuration in the help message.

 Deployment
 ==========